Tooro-byte/Verona-Tours/README.md

-This folder has two projects, the Verona Tour Safari and the underconstruction boutique app The Verona Tours will be automatically deleted once everything is done
+##This folder has two projects, the Verona Tour Safari and the underconstruction boutique app.

+##The Verona Tours will be automatically deleted once everything is done